rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

   * `*` (star) can substitute for exactly one word.
   * `#` (hash) can substitute for zero or more words.

-It's easiest to explain that in the example:
+It's easiest to explain this in an example:

 <div class="diagram">
   <img src="/img/tutorials/python-five.png" height="170" />